brimdata/zed/docs/zq/language.md

 If the `<value>` expression is an array, then the result is an array of elements comprising the indicated range.

-If the `<value>` expression is an set, then the result is a set of elements comprising the indicated range ordered by total order of Zed values.
+If the `<value>` expression is a set, then the result is a set of elements comprising the indicated range ordered by total order of Zed values.

-If the `<value>` expression is an string, then the result is a substring consisting of unicode code points comprising the given range.
+If the `<value>` expression is a string, then the result is a substring consisting of unicode code points comprising the given range.

 If the `<value>` expression is type bytes, then the result is a bytes sequence